 4.10 Income from international funds, EU and other grant money.

 In conformity with the aims of the EANM and the universal nature of scientific research, membership is irrespective of language, ethnic group, religious orientation or gender.

 5.1 Ordinary Member:

-Any physician or other scientist or person committed to the objectives of the EANM with a completed university or equivalent education will be able to become an Ordinary Member of the EANM provided that he or she is mainly engaged in nuclear medicine or related fields.
+Any physician or scientist with a completed university degree or equivalent education, who is mainly engaged in nuclear medicine and committed to the objectives of the EANM, will be able to become an Ordinary Member of the EANM.

 5.2 Junior Member: